millisami/rack-payment/README.markdown

 That's it!
 Your user will be redirected to a page where they can fill out their credit card & billing address!

+The `payment` object that is made available by {Rack::Payment::Methods} is an instance of {Rack::Payment::Helper} and it is your primary "API" for interacting with {Rack::Payment}.

 ### Order Confirmation

 By default, the user will be redirected to a simple page after the purchase goes through that merely says: